 European-Style Expiry (Crypto)

-Most crypto exchanges (Pi42, Deribit, OKX) use European-style expiry, meaning:
+Most crypto exchanges (Pi42, Deribit, OKX) use European-style crypto options expiry time, meaning:

 - Options can only be exercised at expiry, not before